Sensor Integrated Bearing

 Forklift & Material Handling Equipment

 Forklifts and automated guided vehicles (AGVs) require wheel speed and position sensing for drive control and navigation.
-The sensor integrated bearing replaces both the wheel bearing and the external speed sensor with a single sealed unit — reducing installation complexity and improving reliability in the dusty, humid environments where these machines operate.
+The sensor integrated bearing replaces both the wheel bearing and the external speed sensor with a single sealed unit, reducing installation complexity and improving reliability in the dusty, humid environments where these machines operate.

 Precision Positioning Systems

 Rotary tables, direct-drive axes, and semiconductor handling equipment demand the highest position accuracy from their feedback sensors.
-The sensor integrated bearing eliminates the eccentricity error inherent in separately mounted encoders — providing the clean, high-resolution signal required for nanometer-class positioning performance.
+The sensor integrated bearing eliminates the eccentricity error inherent in separately mounted encoders, providing the clean, high-resolution signal required for nanometer-class positioning performance.

 About BOM Bearing

 BOM Bearing designs and manufactures custom-integrated bearing solutions for applications where standard bearings reach their limits.
-Certified to ISO 9001, IATF 16949, and ISO 14001, we apply automotive-grade manufacturing discipline to every custom component we engineer.
+Certified to ISO 9001, IATF 16949, and ISO 14001.

 _1770101839_WNo_400d600.webp)